 The Student Award recognizes the student whose Annual Meeting abstract received the highest score from Food and Nutrition Section abstract reviewers.
 The awardee receives a certificate and a one-year student membership in APHA.

-- Nominees must be a member of APHA and of the Food and Nutrition Section.
+- Nominees must be a member of APHA and of Food and Nutrition Section.

 - Nominees should have made significant contributions to public health nutrition (nominations must include specific examples and information to support each award's criterion).